OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

    -Both fields emphasize the importance of teamwork and collaboration to achieve common goals, whether
     it's securing networks and systems or building innovative web applications.

-    -Cybersecurity and web development professionals are consistently faced with complex challenges that require analytical thining, creativity, and problem-solving skills to mitigate risks, identify vulnerabilities, and develop robust solutions.

 **Identify any gaps or areas for further exploration**